 • Asthma / COPD with infection

-• Complex lung infection (including Pseudomonas aeruginosa, Non Tuberculous Mycobacteria and Aspergillus)
+• Complex lung infection (including Pseudomonas aeruginosa, non-Tuberculous Mycobacteria and Aspergillus)

 • Primary Ciliary Dyskinesia